liamodwyer/github-pages/_workshop/tracking-changes.md

 $ git add article.md
 $ git commit -m 'Add initial version of article'
 ```
-📌 _When we run `git commit`, Git takes everything we have told it to save by using `git add` and stores a copy permanently inside the special `.git directory`.
+📌 _When we run `git commit`, Git takes everything we have staged using `git add` and stores a copy permanently inside the special `.git directory`.
 This permanent copy is called a commit (or revision) and has a unique hash or identifier which has a short and long version._

 If we do a _git status_ we should see everything is up to date:
 ```